lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-9. We configure the output format to use the output precision and memory layout that we expect for results.
+10. Save the name of the input blob (inputInfo.begin()->first) for later use when getting a blob for input data.
+Finally, return the InferenceEngine::CNNNetwork object that references this model’s IR.

 ```cpp
         slog::info << "Loading Face Detection model to the "<< FLAGS_d << " plugin" << slog::endl;